Inedo/inedo-docs/Content/proget/api/security/tasks/list.md

 order: 3
 ---

-*List Tasks* is available as both a `pgutil` command and an HTTP Request, and will return an array of [SecurityTask](/docs/proget/api/security#securitytask-object) objects describing all existing tasks.
+*List Tasks* is available as both a `pgutil` command and an HTTP Request, and will return an array of [SecurityTask](/docs/proget/api/security#securitytask-object) objects describing all existing Tasks.

-:::(Info) (🚀 Quick Example: Listing tasks with pgutil) This example lists all existing task attributes:
+:::(Info) (🚀 Quick Example: Listing Tasks with pgutil) This example lists all existing Task attributes:

 ```bash
 pgutil security tasks list